Companisto

-Companisto is an international equity-based crowdfunding website.
-It was founded by the lawyers David Rhotert and Tamo Zwinge in June 2012, in Berlin.
-Companisto allows investors to invest in startups.
+Companisto is a German equity-based business angel network.
+It allows investors to invest in startup companies.
 In return, they become shareholders and are entitled to a share of any profits, as well as potentially benefiting from an exit.

-Companisto has over 130.000 investors from 92 countries.
-It is Germany's largest network for investments in start-ups and growth companies.
+As of 2019, Companisto had over 175.000 investors (including the biggest Business Angel Network in Europe with over 4.000 members) from 92 countries.
+It was Germany's largest network for investments in start-ups and growth companies.

-Business model

-Companisto allows investors to invest in startups.
-In return, they become shareholders and are entitled to a share of any profits, as well as potentially benefiting from an exit.

 History

-Companisto investors have funded 18 startups in the first twelve months.
+Companisto was founded by the lawyers David Rhotert and Tamo Zwinge in June 2012, in Berlin.
+Companisto investors funded 18 startups in the first twelve months.
 As of April 10, 2014, 29 startups were funded with a collective amount of 5 Million € by investors from 47 different countries.

 In July, 2014 Weissenhaus raised 1.2 Million € in first 3.5 days in Europe's first ever real estate crowdfunding.
 In August, 2014 it reached 4 Million €, making it the biggest crowdinvesting in Europe.
 Since March, 2014, the English-language site has allowed submissions from any business based in Europe, and investments from anywhere in the world.
-In April, 2014, Companisto opened an office in Zurich, Switzerland.

 In December 2015 Companisto exceeded €25M in funding, in December 2016 Companisto exceeded $36M in funding, in Mai 2018 Companisto exceeded €50M in funding.

 All Companisto supported Startups together created over 1200 new jobs.

-Companisto is market leader in D-A-CH.
+Companisto is market leader in D-A-CH (Germany, Austria and Switzerland).

 In March 2019 Companisto announced Equity Investment, meaning that investors can now become real company shareholders.
 Investors are no longer limited to €10,000 and total investment is no longer limited to $2.4 million.

-As of December 2022, 255 startups were funded with a collective amount of 174 Million €.
+As of August 2025, 430 startups were funded with a collective amount of 300 Million €.